 - Family and Community Engagement (FACE) Coordinators: school-based staff members in every school who collaborate with school staff, parents and family members, and community organizations to provide a network of support for students.

 - Parent Advisory Council: the District's central mechanism for ensuring that parents are well-informed about Pittsburgh Public Schools matters and that they have the opportunity to help develop District-level programming and policy and share information with District staff.
-This group was most recently known as the Excellence for All (EFA) Parent Committee.

 - Parent & Family Engagement Policy: the District outlines its commitment to parent and family involvement in a Board-approved policy and convenes a subcommittee on an annual basis that includes parents to review the policy.